Every Effing thing about Buttons

 Similarly we can add the styles for other variants too.

 That's a lot of styles!
 But it's worth it.
 Now, users can easily distinguish between different buttons and their actions.
-Also, if you are using styled-components or CSS modules, you can use a for loop to generate these styles.

 Focus State

-By default, <button> element comes with some focus styles that is dictated by browsers.
+By default, <button> element comes with some focus styles that is dictated by the browsers.
 So if you focus on any of the previous button above, you will see a some focus styles depending on the browser you are using.
 We can update the focus styles to match our design.

 css